alfeuduran/alfeuduran/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Microsoft
-- 🌱 I’m currently learning ...Kafka with Kubernetes in Azure/ Scala programing Stuff
+- 🌱 I’m currently learning ...Kafka with Kubernetes in Azure/ Scala programing stuff
 - 👯 I’m looking to collaborate on ...
 Azure Data& AI solutions
 - 🤔 I’m looking for help with ...
 Azure Data  / Contribute with Spark Log4j Connector for Databricks with Spark 3.0
 - 💬 Ask me about ...
 Anything